RiccardoCerberi/RISCV-Emulator/README.md

     cd ../build
     mkdir Debug Release

-Optionally, you can specify which generator cmake will use by the flag -G followed by the generator name.
-By default in Linux is Make and in Windows Visual Studio.
+Optionally, you can specify which generator cmake will use by the flag -G followed by the generator name, by default in Linux is Make and in Windows Visual Studio.

-Choose a mode (either Debug or Release), let's suppose Debug,  and from there run
+Choose a mode (either Debug or Release), let's suppose Debug, and based on the generator choosen run one of the following commands:

+### Make-like generators ###

+The mode can be specified in the generate step:

     cmake ../.. -DCMAKE_BUILD_TYPE=Debug

-To specify the generator:
+### IDE generators ###

+First generate the project:

-    cmake -G "Unix Makefile" ../.. -DCMAKE_BUILD_TYPE=Debug
+    cmake -G "Unix Makefile" ../..

-These commands will generate the executable in bin/Debug folder; the same for the Release option.
+Then, in the build step, write

+    cmake --build . --config Debug

+For Release mode substitute Debug with Release.

 VScode offers a CMake extension  (https://github.com/microsoft/vscode-cmake-tools.git) that can be configured by editing settins.json file in .vscode directory.
 To change default build directory as well as the generator, write